 All people registered as sex offenders have to be listed and registered on both a national and state sex offender database.
 The people on these databases have been tried by jury and convicted in a court of law of a sex crime.
 You are able to see this information on the website, but keep in mind that you will not be able to get the actual address, just the address block of the address that they registered.

 Court Records are public records.
 Court Records include a case file containing a docket sheet and any filings and documents filed in your court case.
 You can access your court records via the internet, or at Clerk of Court office in the jurisdiction where the case was filed.

 Every state maintains a record of people’s criminal past.
 These online databases are linked together so you can track criminal histories from another state.
-You can go to the El Paso County Courthouse and check in person, or check online.
-You must know which county the crime occured in, and in the event that it was in a different state entirely, you may have to pay a fee for a more intensive search.
+You can go to the El Paso County Courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and in the event that it was in a different state entirely, you may have to pay a fee for a more intensive search.

 When you look up someone’s criminal record you will get a listing of all the arrests, charges, or convictions for any crimes they may have committed, which could include:

 - Sexual offenses including rape, assault.

 - Violent crimes.